 The Northern Nevada International Center is one of only a of handful international organizations in the Northern Nevada area.
 We are committed to educating the next generation of global citizens and therefore provide opportunities for internships for local area youth.
 Internships at the International Center are highly competitive and require a time commitment for either fall, spring or summer.
-Most interns are university students, but talented high school students are encouraged to apply and will be chosen if they show a level of maturity and drive.
+Most interns are university students, but talented high school students, or students from other univerisities, are encouraged to apply and will be chosen if they show a level of maturity and drive.

 Internships typically last between six weeks (summer internships only) and four months and are offered three times a year; spring, summer and fall.